March Break Camps in Toronto

 41 Scarsdale Road, Unit 12, Toronto

 With its hour-in/hour-out (HIHO) schedule, this camp will have your kids spending an hour inside playing with LEGO and then an hour outside, being active.
-The theme for March 10 to 14 is Space Engineering.
-Your young builders will engage with amazing engineering concepts, then build and apply them creatively to create a space station, rovers, and rockets.
-They’ll work with LEGO Technic and motors to understand all aspects of strength, motion, force, and energy and how this will allow them to take their ideas to the next level of construction.
-Book your kids in for a full week at $525
+The theme for March 16 to 20 is Engineer Design Process.
+Your young builders will engage with amazing engineering concepts, then build and apply them creatively to create age appropriate structures, machines and devices.
+They’ll work with LEGO Technic and motors to understand all aspects of strength, motion, force and energy and how this will allow them to take their ideas to the next level of design through testing.
+Extensive creative design opportunity.
+Outdoor sessions for activities and experimenting with their builds.
+Learning through play certified.

 CampTO